 nvsoar 18Feb 2004 (Thanks to Alex for the info.)

-EMAIL from shipmates: Those who are receiving email from
+shipmates: Those who are receiving email from shipmates that

-situation.
-Of the messages that I have seen, the sender and
+Of the messages that I have seen, the sender and subject have been

-subject have been clearly identified - thus the delete function can
+clearly identified - thus the delete function can dispose of the

-dispose of the unwanted message.
-Or set up a filter so that
+unwanted message.
+Or set up a filter so that undesired

-undesired messages are automatically rejected.
-Or send a request
+messages are automatically rejected.
+Or send a request to the

-to the sender to be removed from their address list.
-Please
+sender to be removed from their address list.
+Please remember

-remember that the messages that come from shipmates contain material
+that the messages that come from shipmates contain material that they

-that they think is important to share with the rest of us.
+think is important to share with the rest of us.
+Comment?

 September.
 I'm coming home to Texas March 15 returning to Iraq March

-much, just every couple of weeks.
-Think about you guys
+computer much, just every couple of weeks.
+Think about you

-Copenhagen visiting an old exchange student.
-This is a very safe
+"I am in Copenhagen visiting an old exchange student.
+This is

 Champoux has agreed to lead the membership development